Agrannya-Singh/song_suggest_microservice/README.md

 ### Prerequisites
 - Ensure you have a valid **YouTube Data API key** set as an environment variable (`YOUTUBE_API_KEY`) on Render.
-- Replace `your-service-name` with your actual Render service name.

 ### JavaScript Example (Frontend)
 ```